stereobooster/react-snap/Readme.md

 "fixWebpackChunksIssue": true
 ```

+TODO: as soon as the feature will be stable it should be enabled by default.

 ### Error stack trace in production build

 If you get an error in a production build, you can use sourcemaps to decode stack trace: